Vanvitelli-Robotics/uclv_qs_pushing_matlab/README.md

 Ensure that the environment variables for acados are correctly set up.
 For Windows, this is handled in the file acados_nmpc/env_vars_acados.m.

 3. **Run the main script**
-Execute main.m in MATLAB to set up the model and run the NMPC.
+After setting all the plant and the controller parameters, just execute main.m in MATLAB to start the simulation.